Jerusalem is full of great attractions and a lot of them are free of charge! Here’s a list of the top free things to do in Jerusalem:

 1 – Visit the Old City:

 The entrance to the Old City of Jerusalem is free of charge.
 Enter through one of the ancient gates and make your way through the beautiful, enchanting alleys.
 You can find a nice market in the Old City, aligning several alleys, amongst them David Street.
-You can get to the market from Jaffa Gate – the entrance to the market is situated right in front of the gate.
-You can also visit the many historical and religious places in the Old City, which are also free to enter: put a wish in the Western Wall, awe inside the Church of the Holy Sepulchre and visit the Temple Mount (you should be able to go up there during the morning, except for Fridays and Saturdays, but you should expect to pass through tight security checks).
+You can get to the market from Jaffa Gate.
+The entrance to the market is situated right in front of the gate.
+You can also visit the many historical and religious places in the Old City, which are also free to enter.
+Place a wish in the Western Wall, awe inside the Church of the Holy Sepulchre, and visit the Temple Mount.
+It’s possible to visit Temple Mount during the morning except for Fridays and Saturdays, but expect to pass through tight security checks.
 For more info about Temple Mount, visit my post – The Story Around Temple Mount.

-There are many other interesting buldings within the Old City Walls, so take your time to explore the different quarters: Jewish, Muslim, Christian and Armanian.
+There are many other interesting buildings within the Old City Walls, so take your time to explore the different quarters: Jewish, Muslim, Christian, and Armenian.

 For more info, visit the offical site of the Old City of Jerusalem.